MouseOnTheKeys/SmallProjects/README.md

-# SmallProjects Master Studies Fuculty of mechanica engineering Belgrade
+# SmallProjects Master Studies Faculty of mechanical engineering Belgrade

 ### Small projects and tasks from faculty